tea-ok/car-custom-gym-env/README.md

 1. Navigate to the root folder with Anaconda Promt (Windows) or Terminal (MacOS/Linux) - this is the folder that contains the `requirements.txt` file.
 2. Create a new conda environment with `conda create --name <env_name> python=3.9.2`
 3. Activate the environment with `conda activate <env_name>`
+4. Run the command `pip install setuptools==65.5.0 pip==21`
+    - You might get an error that you need to run a different command to modify pip, simply copy the command that is given to you and run it.
-4. Install the required packages with `pip install -r requirements.txt`
+5. Install the other required packages with `pip install -r requirements.txt`

 ## Usage